aspose-pdf/Aspose.PDF-API-References/english/cpp/aspose.pdf.text/textfragment/isolatetextsegments/_index.md

 ### ReturnValue

-[TextSegmentCollection](../../textsegmentcollection/) containing text segments represeting text substring starting at a specifing position and having a specified length.
+[TextSegmentCollection](../../textsegmentcollection/) containing text segments representing text substring starting at a specified position and having a specified length.

 ## See Also